Jason Gallian played many memorable innings in his decade at Trent Bridge and one that sticks in the mind was at Derby in 2002.

 Gallian was in some ways an old-fashioned batsman, well suited to the change from three- to four-day Championship cricket - introduced to better prepare English batsmen for Test matches.
 Gallian was ideal for that format, playing with patience when so many players seem to favour the 'six or out' approach.
 Born in the South Australia town of Manly, Gallian learnt his cricket there and was so successful as a youngster that he captained Australia Under 19s.
 Against England he led his side to a three nil series ‘Test’ win.

 In 1990 he came to England, living in Lancashire – his parents were both Lancastrians – and played for his father’s old club, Werneth.
-The experts at Old Trafford were impressed by the young batsman and he appeared in several Lancashire Seconds matches, as well as making his first-class debut for Lancashire v Oxford University.
+The experts at Old Trafford were impressed by the young batsman and he appeared in several Lancashire Seconds matches, as well as making his First-Class debut for Lancashire v Oxford University.
 He chose to quit Australia and remain in England to qualify by residence.
 In 1992 and 1993 he played for Oxford in the Varsity match, being captain in the second year.

 He qualified as an English player in 1994 and was seen regularly in the Lancashire side that summer.
-In 1995 he hit 1,000 runs and made his England Test debut v West Indies; the following winter he toured South Africa with the England side; he played in njust three Tests and never translated his club form to the larger stage.
+In 1995 he hit 1,000 runs and made his England Test debut v West Indies; the following winter he toured South Africa with the England side; he played in just three Tests and never translated his club form to the larger stage.

 The 1996 season saw him score an impressive triple century – 312 for Lancashire v Derbyshire at Old Trafford, the longest innings (670 minutes) ever recorded in Championship history.
 In 1996-97 he toured Australia with England ‘A’, but felt restless at Old Trafford and after the 1997 summer opted to move to Trent Bridge, where his erstwhile mentor, Alan Ormrod was manager.